Skip to content

 y=mx+b

-And that’s the real beauty of maths.
+And that’s the real beauty of mathematics – how simple ideas scale to powerful models.

 Optimization: Gradient = Slope